hkhaung/webdev-projects/README.md

 1. Landing page

 - the 4 boxes of images was not correct ie was not spaced correctly
-- responsiveness was missing, had to chatgpt for it because did not know how to do it
 - Below is the result with boxes outlined.
 The final result does not have these boxes/borders.
     ![website result](landingpage/result.gif)